DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onContextMenuShowing.md

                     // your code
                     e.cancel = true;
                 }
+                // else {
                 //   If you dynamically change context menu items, use the following code to update the item states:
                 //   setContextMenuItems(filterMenuItems(contextMenuItems));
+                // }
             },
             [filterMenuItems, contextMenuItems]
         };